kyma-project/website/src/blog-posts/2-start-with-person-service.md

 ---
-path: "/blog/blog-post-person-service"
+path: "/blog/start-with-person-service"
 date: "2018-09-24"
 author: "Andreas Krause, Kyma Cloud Software Enablement"
 tags: ["kyma", "cloud", "native", "application", "extension", "example", "integration"]
 title: "Get started guide for developers on Kyma"
 ---

 Now that Kyma is out there available to the world you are most probably keen on testing and implementing your own scenarios leveraging Kyma.
-Well, we are happy to introduce you to a getting started guide for developers which is [a sample application based on Spring Boot] (https://github.com/kyma-incubator/examples/tree/master/personservice) showing the features on Kyma.
+Well, we are happy to introduce you to a getting started guide for developers which is [a sample application based on Spring Boot](https://github.com/kyma-incubator/examples/tree/master/personservice) showing the features on Kyma.

 This hands-on guide provides an end-to-end example application implementation in Java and Spring Boot running on Kyma.
 In the end state, you as a developer will understand all the features Kyma delivers.
 To summarize, this guide teaches you how to: